hazelcast/hazelcast-docker/README.md

 ```
 docker run -ti hazelcast/hazelcast:$HAZELCAST_VERSION
 ```
-This command will pull Hazelcast Docker image and run server.sh to start a new Hazelcast Instance.
+This command will pull Hazelcast Docker image and run a new Hazelcast Instance.

 # Hazelcast Hello World